josephlei/jjl-website/_posts/2015-08-09-dollar-tree.markdown

 * Cream/sugar/condiment pourers (like the ones at coffee shops or pizza places)
 * Two pack fly swatters
 * Campbells double noodle chicken noodle soup
-* Corned beef hash
 * Bounty single roll (-$0.50 coupon), not the best quality but does the job for simple tasks

 ##Skip

 **Frozen Steak** - I thought the whole idea of buying a frozen steak from the dollar store a bit strange, but curiosity got the best of me.
-While the steak itself was quite tasty and cooked up in about 30 seconds due to it's thicknes, the packaging reveals that it contains a LOT (maybe 20-30%) of so called flavor enhancing "solution."
+While the steak itself was quite tasty and cooked up in about 30 seconds due to it's thickness, the packaging reveals that it contains a LOT (maybe 20-30%) of so called flavor enhancing "solution."
 Geeky me did some math and it turns out these steaks are over $6 per pound.
-At that kind of price, I can get fresh chuck steak from the supermarket next door :)
+At that price, I can get fresh chuck steak from the supermarket next door :)

+**Corned beef hash** - used to be in the "buy" section, moved here because after trying it, it cooks down to almost nothing and is a lot of oil/liquid.
+Stick to buying more expensive $3 a can stuff, you get what you pay for in this case.

 **Water** - 6 half liter bottles for $1 means a 24 pack is $4; most places have 24 packs for <$2.50